-- No-till farming methods which improve soil moisture retention. - Crop selection and rotations that require less water than historically needed. - Improved irrigation system efficiency technology. - Enrollment in sponsored programs of GMD3, state and the federal government. - Local conjunctive management of surface water and groundwater. - Voluntary conservation as no consumptive use of accessible allocated groundwater. - Reuse of wastewater.
+- No-till farming methods which improve soil moisture retention. - Crop selection and rotations that require less water than historically needed. - Improved irrigation system efficiency technology. - Enrollment in sponsored programs of GMD3, such as RCPP, state and the federal government. - Local conjunctive management of surface water and groundwater. - Voluntary conservation as no consumptive use of accessible allocated groundwater.

+Reuse of wastewater.

-Informal groundwater conservation efforts generally go undocumented and there is little standardized data to quantify the extent of water conservation now occurring.
-Of the 3.6 million acre feet of annual rights to the declining district groundwater inventories, generally about 45% is not used for various reasons, including voluntary groundwater conservation activity.
+Informal groundwater conservation efforts generally go undocumented and there is little standardized data to quantify the extent of water conservation now occurring. -Of the 3.6 million acre feet of annual rights to the declining district groundwater inventories, generally about 45% is not used for various reasons, including voluntary groundwater conservation activity-, and the fact that the water is no longer there to access.
 An unexercised right to enjoy an acre foot or more of groundwater from a declining aquifer supply in the district that is physically and lawfully divertible from an existing operable well has a present conservation value.
 GMD3 recognizes such conservation, when identified, as a contribution to future district supply.
-Water right owners or water users with water conservation activities may benefit by documenting them and voluntarily submit annual water conservation reports for their water rights in a manner similar to state water use reports to make their water conservation a matter of record and receive due consideration for contributing to the GMD3 management program in the public interest.
+Water right owners or water users that utilize water conservation activities may benefit by documenting them to voluntarily submit annual water conservation reports for their water rights in a manner similar to state water use reports and make their water conservation a matter of record.
+This can aid in receiving future due consideration for participation in LEMAs, WCAs, as well as contributing to the GMD3 management program in the public interest.

 Minimum conservation standard for rule waivers.
-GMD3 has set well spacing standards that, among other things distributes the extraction rate geographically across aquifer areas to avoid the concentration of pumping from the more productive aquifer compartments to the detriment of supply to prior right owners.
+GMD3 has set well spacing standards that, among other things distributes the water extraction rate geographically across aquifer areas to avoid the concentration of pumping from the more productive aquifer compartments to the detriment of supply to prior right owners rights.
 To preserve this purpose and to establish water conservation as a necessary consideration in each application or plan proposal seeking an administrative rule waiver in the district, the GMD3 Board is adopting a minimum conservation standard of reducing local decline rates by one percent per year.
 This standard will be achieved through state and board review of public interest consideration for members seeking rule waivers, water conservation plans and other programs and partnerships.
 This can result in a minimum overall reduction in annual decline by 22% in 25 years.
 This will achieve a minimum 63% reduction in the current rate of decline in 100 years to help an economy reliant on having a future water supply.